-Importantly, structural harms resulting from the deployment of militaries and classical response actors to Sierra Leone's Ebola response also included the exclusion of many Ebola-affected communities from the response itself.
-Local groups were substantively involved in responding to the Ebola outbreak within their communities, especially in the outbreak's earlier days before the significant influx of military and classical response actors in the autumn of 2014.
-These community-level contributions are often un(der)recognised, but were significant in their nature and, arguably, effect.37,285,297-299 However, rather than systematically folding these local groups and their capacities into the formal response being organised by the Sierra Leonean government (GoSL) and the international community, these groups were usually excluded from it: the NERC and DERCs were certainly inter-agency spaces, but they were not always fully democratic ones, as: routine participation was generally limited to classical response actors and militaries; doors were usually locked for meetings; and compound gates were often guarded by military personnel.
+Importantly, structural harms resulting from the deployment of militaries and classical response actors to Sierra Leone's Ebola response also included the exclusion of many Ebola-affected communities from the response itself.^{37,264,335} Local groups were substantively involved in responding to the Ebola outbreak within their communities,620 especially in the outbreak's earlier days before the significant influx of military and classical response actors in the autumn of 2014.
+These community-level contributions are often un(der)recognised, but were significant in their nature and, arguably, effect.^{37,285,297-299} However, rather than systematically folding these local groups and their capacities into the formal response being organised by the Sierra Leonean government (GoSL) and the international community, these groups were usually excluded from it: the NERC and DERCs were certainly inter-agency spaces, but they were not always fully democratic ones, as: routine participation was generally limited to classical response actors and militaries; doors were usually locked for meetings; and compound gates were often guarded by military personnel.
 As examined in Chapter 7 (pages 145-175), operational efficiency, after all, was felt by both classical response actors and the involved militaries to benefit from a hierarchical and top-down response.

-6 (sic) and Richards use the example of Ebola treatment centres (ETCs) to underline this point, though the argument applies equally to the NERC and DERCs:
+6 (sie) and Richards use the example of Ebola treatment centres (ETCs) to underline this point, though the argument applies equally to the NERC and DERCs:

 The international response was dominated by large-scale and hierarchically ordered [ETCs], generating many local myths about their true purpose...
 [Localised alternatives]... were very controversial.
 One view among some medical professionals was that they were a recipe for further spreading the disease...
-Here the institution was talking, and in negative terms.
+Here the institution was talking, and in negative terms.620

 Ultimately, through the militarised Ebola response and the political economy of expedience paradox, the marginalised status of these local communities was (re)relegated to the subordinate.
-Furthermore, in reproducing these structural harms, the Ebola response was less effective for it, as robust community engagement is often cited as one of the most important factors in successfully responding to an epidemic of this nature.
+Furthermore, in reproducing these structural harms, the Ebola response was less effective for it, as robust community engagement is often cited as one of the most important factors in successfully responding to an epidemic of this nature.259 and examining the militaries' contributions to it, and the second demonstrating how the actions of classical response actors also facilitated its vicious cycle of concurrent benefit and harm-neither chapter proposed mechanisms for resolving the paradox.

-While the prior chapters advance new knowledge of the origin, nature, and effect of military deployments to Sierra Leone's Ebola response-with the first outlining the political economy of expedience paradox and examining the militaries' contributions to it, and the second demonstrating how the actions of classical response actors also facilitated its vicious cycle of concurrent benefit and harm-neither chapter proposed mechanisms for resolving the paradox.
+While the prior chapters advance new knowledge of the origin, nature, and effect of military deployments to Sierra Leone's Ebola response-with the first outlining the political economy of expedience paradox